kingabzpro/Gemini-2.5-Pro-Coding-App/README.md

 ## Notes

 - The application requires a valid Google API Key with access to the Gemini 2.5 Pro model.
+- The application uses the `gemini-2.5-pro-exp-03-25` model version.
 - Large code files may take longer to process.
 - The application runs locally and does not store your code or conversations on external servers.
+- The UI uses the Ocean theme from Gradio for a pleasant user experience.